 • Ongoing and effective communication

-2. How to identify your skills and areas of support
+2. Identify your skills, goals, and areas of support

-Mentees should have an idea on what they hope to gain from a mentor towards their future career.
+Mentees should have an idea on what they are seeking from mentoring.
 This does not have to be a definitive plan!
-It is just an indication of the types of skills and strengths you hope to use in your career.
+It is just an indication of the types of skills you hope to use in your career.
+Some examples of questions to work on with your mentor include:

-• How can I find approach potential employers in my desired field
+• How can I find and approach potential employers in my desired field?

 Possible areas of support from a mentor are: